LearnOnDemandSystems/docs/guides/cloud-slice/AWS/aws-setup-cloud-sub-pool-in-lod.md

-# Setup your AWS cloud subscription(s) in OneLearn Lab on Demand
+# Setup your AWS cloud subscription in OneLearn Lab on Demand

 [Return to Cloud Slice Guide](../cloud-slice.md)